Serares/node-training/README.md

 # node-training
 node.js training
-# every branch will be a module
+every branch will be a module
+or an assignement